-Any eligible CDBG activity listed in Appendix K (Table K-4) of the FY2010-2014 Consolidated Plan that have received a priority ranking of high or medium may be undertaken with SSP funds.
+Generally, any eligible CDBG activity listed in Appendix B (Table L-4) of the FY2010-2014 Consolidated Plan that have received a priority ranking of high or medium may be undertaken with SSP funds.
 The only difference is that the SSP is competitive and all applications must demonstrate the project is ready to implement immediately.